muratck86/BTK-BookStore-ZComert/Readme.md

 	Update-Database
 ```
 - At this point there was a punctuation error in the connection string in the appsettings.json file.
 It has to corrected in order to Update Database succeeds.

+- Add "SeedData" migration and update db after creating BookConfig and overriding the OnModelCreating methot.